felias-fogg/SlowSoftWire/README.md

 # SlowSoftWire

+There is now a faster and more recent library around: (SoftwareWire)[https://github.com/Testato/SoftwareWire].
+For this reason, I will archive this repo.

 A wrapper for SlowSoftI2CMaster emulating the functionality of the Wire library (for master clients).
 In order to use it, you also have to download [SlowSoftI2CMaster](https://github.com/felias-fogg/SlowSoftI2CMaster).

 This has been derived from the Arduino Wire library and is published